 BE A PART OF HISTORY-SAVE PIONEER HALL

-Introducing Ketchikan Pioneer Way Association- formed March 24, 2023 to serve as the fund-raising arm for the Ketchikan Pioneers of Alaska.
+The Ketchikan Pioneer Way Association formed in 2021.
+It serves as the fund-raising arm for the Ketchikan Pioneers of Alaska to "collect, preserve and share the history of Alaska, promote the social well-being of Alaskans locally and ensure the continuation of historic properties in the community of Ketchikan".
 The Association is an IRS recognized 501C3.
 All donations are tax deductible to the full extent of the law.
 Tax ID# 92-2986645.

-The Association's first goal is to acquire the funds necessary to complete the historic preservation and restoration of Pioneer Hall and Pioneer Way.
+The Association's first goal is to acquire the funds necessary to complete the historic preservation and restoration of U.S. Customs House/Pioneer Hall and Pioneer Way.

-Pioneer Hall, the iconic landmark in downtown Ketchikan, is undergoing a major restoration and preservation.
-The oldest building in the city limits, at 123 years old, is showing its age.
-Urgent work is needed to address safety issues, improve access and shore up the foundation .
-The goal is to return the Pioneer Hall to its roaring 1920s grandeur.
+The U.S. Customs House/Pioneer Hall, the iconic landmark in downtown Ketchikan, is undergoing a major restoration and preservation.
+The oldest building in the city limits, at 126 years old, is showing its age.
+Urgent work is needed to address safety issues, improve access and shore up the foundation.
+The goal is to return the House/Hall to its roaring 1920s grandeur.

-Pioneer Hall was instrumental in Downtown Ketchikan receiving Historic District designation by the National Register of Historic Places.
-With careful historic restoration, Pioneer Hall will become a centerpiece of Ketchikan’s historic preservation efforts.
-The City of Ketchikan Historic Commission and Historic Ketchikan, Inc. endorse this project.
+It is the cornerstone building to the Downtown Historic District listing on the National Register of Historic Places.
+With careful restoration the House/Hall will become a centerpiece of Ketchikan’s historic preservation efforts, which is home to 4 distinct historic districts.
+The City of Ketchikan Historic Commission and Historic Ketchikan, Inc endorse the project.

-Stressing the urgency of the restoration efforts is the selection of the Pioneer Hall by the Alaska Association for Historic Preservation as one of the Top Ten Most Endangered Historic Properties in Alaskan for the past two years.
+Stressing the urgency of the restoration efforts is the selection of the House/Hall by the Alaska Association for Historic Preservation as one of the Top Ten Most Endangered Historic Properties in Alaska for the past 3 out of four years.

 If you also value the historical and community value of Ketchikan’s oldest building please help us restore this treasured community asset!